-Owning a cat is a unique source of joy, but that doesn’t mean that it’s always easy.
+Owning a cat is a unique source of joy, but that does not mean that it is always easy.
 If you’ve had cats for a while, you’ve probably dealt with an accident once or twice.
 If your cat pees on a tile floor or an old t-shirt, it’s easy to clean up, but other accidents are a bit more challenging.
 You can’t throw a mattress into your washing machine, and you might be reluctant to use harsh chemicals on your mattress.

 Luckily, there are other solutions —in fact, there are several different ways of getting rid of urine smells and stains from a dirty mattress.
 If you want to know how to clean cat urine from a bed, here are four methods you can try.
 These methods can be used on a conventional mattress, but they are also suitable for removing cat urine from a foam mattress.